Level up your procurement in 2026! Discover the best procurement software options to streamline processes, boost efficiency, and save money.

 On Capterra, JAGGAER holds an average 4.1/5 (21 verified reviews)

-GEP Smart is a cloud-native procurement platform designed to help enterprises digitize their procurement operations.
-Built with AI, automation, and analytics at its core, it offers end-to-end source-to-pay capabilities and is widely adopted by organizations undergoing large-scale digital transformation.
+GEP Smart is a cloud native procurement platform designed to help enterprises digitize their procurement operations.
+Built with AI, automation, and analytics at its core, it offers end to end source to pay capabilities and is widely adopted by organizations undergoing large scale digital transformation.

 GEP Smart is praised for its unified procurement platform and ease of use in complex environments, though users mention costs and customization limits.